PATHWAYS TO FINANCIAL POWER

-Pathways to Financial Power promotes work readiness and strategies that lead to meaningful employment and smart money management for transition age foster youth.
+Pathways to Financial Power promotes work readiness and strategies that help participants obtain and sustain meaningful employment, along with learning smart money management.

-Through a series of workshops and events, participants build the skills and gain the resources needed to succeed professionally and financially.
-In 2020, we launched NEXTjobs (New, Entrepreneurship, X/Unknown, Trades) as part of our Pathways service.
-NEXTjobs is designed to provide the training, contacts, role models, financial resources, and ongoing support that will help participants be competitive and successful in the modern job market.
+Through a series of workshops and events, participants build the skills and gain the resources needed to succeed professionally.
+Recently, we launched NEXTjobs (New, Entrepreneurship, X/Unknown, Trades) as part of our Pathways service.
+NEXTjobs is designed to provide the training, connections, and ongoing support to help participants to be competitive and successful in the modern job market.

 How Does It Work?

-Pathways to Financial Power helps transition age foster youth bring their employment options into focus, increase self-sufficiency, and learn the skills needed to become financially secure.
-Through resume and cover letter building, networking, financial literacy, computer and technology skills, and one-on-one connections with San Diego professionals, youth enhance their personal, professional and financial skills.
+Pathways to Financial Power helps transition age foster youth focus on their passions, explore different employment options, increase self-sufficiency, and learn the skills needed to become financially secure.
+Through resume and cover letter building, networking, financial literacy, computer and technology skills, and one-on-one connections with San Diego professionals, youth enhance their personal, professional, and financial skills.
 Participants also have opportunities to increase confidence and self-sufficiency through partnerships within the San Diego community.

 Additionally, the NEXTjobs component of our Pathways service expands on basic job training/readiness through strategies that address the changing employment ecosystem.